 You’re planning to get married?
-And your dream is to have a kosher wedding with all due respect to Jewish traditions and customs with an exotic touch?
+And your dream is to have a kosher wedding with all due respect to Jewish traditions and customs but with an exotic touch?
 Mazal Tov!
 Celebrate your Jewish wedding ceremony abroad and enjoy a surreal holiday.
-Our team has selected the most incredible locations in Corsica and Italy as well as the best local suppliers to make your dream wedding come true and believe it or not but your guests won’t get over your wedding celebration any soon!
+Our team has selected the most incredible locations in Corsica and Italy as well as the best local suppliers to make your dream wedding come true.
+Believe it or not but your guests won’t get over your wedding celebration any soon!

 GET YOUR HENNA UNDER STARRY SKIES